-Unfortunately for Mr. Ross, the international cybersquatting laws officials sided with the magazine.
+Unfortunately for Mr. Ross, officials sided with the magazine.

 The Anticybersquatting Protection Act

-In the beginning, few rules governed the Internet.
-It was infamously known as the “Wild West”, and a few lucky early adopters made a fortune by purchasing, then selling, trademarked domains.
+In the beginning, few rules governed the Internet; it was infamously known as the “Wild West” and a few lucky folks made a fortune by purchasing, then selling, trademarked domains.
 But the unregulated wonderland didn’t last long.

 In 1999, federal lawmakers passed the Anticybersquatting Protection Act, which states that trademark holders are the rightful owners of their corresponding domain names.
 For example, Nike, Inc. automatically has the rights to Nike.com, Nike.London, et cetera.